A wolf ready to battle for alpha dominance. A fae bearing inexplicable wolf-sign. A vile alpha wolf who wants Natalie’s futurist gifts all to himself.

 Ryan lowered his voice.
 “Kryder got to the youngest female before we could.
 She was torn up as all hell when we bundled her into the van.
 He’d raped her viciously and used his claws to hold her in place.
 He’d bit her several times, ripping muscle and flesh from both shoulders.”

-Grant’s thigh muscles twitched, and his rage came to life like an engine that had been idling until a foot suddenly slammed down on the accelerator.
+Grant’s thigh muscles twitched, and his rage came to life like a sudden whirlwind.

 Down at the dead and dying when he was on patrol.